Olarealcolly/alx-zero_day/README.md

-Here is my first readme
+Had to update this readme